Awards Database

 Toward a Vision of Community Wellness: Reclaiming Agency, Self-Care, and Connection to Place, Phase 2: Evaluation

-In light of the "twin pandemics" of covid-19 and structural racism/police violence, and the greatest impact being on Black communities in the US, as part of the Dunbar Wellness Project, Dunbar will document the impacts both now as well as into the coming decade of the events that have unfolded in 2020.
-Dunbar will recruit a cohort of 20 Black/African American Tucsonans of varying ages, genders, and socioeconomic backgrounds to interview them about their health status, experiences of care, strategies for maintaining health and wellness, and how place/space factors into their feelings of healing and belonging.
-Interviews also include "cartographies of healing" through which individuals engage in a process of “counter-mapping” to render visual representations of important sites of healing, care, and belonging as these have emerged or changed during the pandemic.
+In light of the "twin pandemics" of covid-19 and structural racism/police violence, and the greatest impact being on Black communities in the US, as part of the Dunbar Wellness Project and the initial Haury "seed grant", Dr. Carney will work with Dunbar Springs to document the impacts both now as well as into the coming decade of the events that have unfolded in 2020 through in-depth interviews with Black Tucsonans, many of whom have participated in recent virtual health and wellness programing through the Dunbar Pavilion.
+This work builds on interviews with a cohort of Black/African American Tucsonans of varying ages, genders, and socioeconomic backgrounds to talk about their health status, experiences of care, strategies for maintaining health and wellness, and how place and space factor into their feelings of healing and belonging.
+Cohort participants are being recruited through the Haury- funded Dunbar Wellness Project and associated programming.
+These exchanges include "cartographies of healing" through which interviewees engage in a process of “counter- mapping” to render visual representations of important sites of healing, care, and belonging in Tucson and greater Tucson and as these have emerged or changed during the pandemic.
+This work has been supported by a faculty research award from the UA School of Anthropology.

 United Nations Conference Support